Faylixe/igfeed-proxy/README.md

 [Heroku deploy button](https://heroku.com/deploy) above, fill parameters, and deploy.
-An activation link will be displayed into the application logs that you will use to authorize your application with your target Instagram account and that it.
+An activation link will be displayed into the application logs that you will use to authorize your application with your target Instagram account and this is it !

 ## Features